Your Horoscope This Week: January 4 To 10

 Aquarius Sun & Rising:

 As the Moon shifts, so does your internal focus.
-The Leo Moon (Jan 4th–early Jan 6th) highlights your relationship sector, bringing moments of connection or reflection around how you show up with others: this could be a heart-to-heart or just noticing who feels easy to be around.
-Midweek, the Virgo Moon (Jan 6th–8th) draws attention to emotional depth, shared resources, and energetic boundaries.
-You may want to organize finances, release emotional baggage, or have an honest internal check-in.
-Don’t overanalyze… just observe.
+The Leo Moon (Jan 5th – early Jan 7th) highlights your relationship sector, bringing moments of connection or reflection around how you show up with others: this could be a heart-to-heart or just noticing who feels easy to be around.
+Midweek, the Virgo Moon (Jan 7th – 9th) draws attention to emotional depth, shared resources, and energetic boundaries.
+You may want to organise finances, release emotional baggage, or have an honest internal check-in.
+Don’t overanalyse… just observe.

 By the weekend, the Libra Moon lifts your gaze outward, activating your big-picture and inspiration zone.
 You’re reminded that this quiet week has purpose: it’s clearing space so you can re-enter the world refreshed, aligned, and ready to be seen again.